serayyagci1/coderate/README.md

 7. Two histograms showing the distribution of BMI values among individuals with and without heart disease.

 ### Installation and Usage
+To run the web application, The user needs to access the project files from GitHub or by direct download.
+Go to the project file directory using the Terminal in your Python environment and install the required dependencies (listed in the **requirements.txt** file) such as pip, Django, SQLite, etc.
+Following this , :
+- Run pip install -r requirements.txt to install dependencies.
+The program uses SQLite as default database.
+You have to modify the database settings in **settings.py** file if you want to use other databases like MySQL or PostgreSQL.

+To make Django create necessary database tables and structures :
+- Run python manage.py makemigrations
+- Run python manage.py migrate

+And Finally , to run the server and open your application locally :
+- Run python manage.py runserver
+- Navigate to [http://127.0.0.1:8000/heartProjectApp/](http://127.0.0.1:8000/heartProjectApp/) to access the application

 ### Timeline